ahmedsza/ailabtest/readme.md

 - ### Labs hosted in this repo
 Visit [AI Labs](ailab.md) for a series of 9 labs that are hosted in this repo

-- ### Additional material
+- ### Additional Labs
-Depending on your experience, and time available, review additional content listed in [Materials](materials.md)
+Depending on your experience, and time available, review additional content listed in [Aditional Labs](materials.md)

+- ### Additional
+A set of raw miscellaneous links that might be useful   [Additional materials](additional_content.md)